sec-bit/mle-pcs/coding-theory/Entropy Function and Code Bounds.md

-# Essential Coding Theory, Part 2: Entropy and the Fundamental Limits of Codes
+# Entropy Function and the Fundamental Limits of Codes

 ## Introduction